 Every South African employee wants to know one thing on payday: how much actually lands in my account?
-The gap between gross salary and take-home pay can be surprisingly large, especially once SARS income tax, UIF, and medical scheme fees are factored in.
+The gap between gross salary and take-home pay can be surprisingly large, especially once SARS PAYE, UIF, retirement contributions, and medical scheme credits are factored in.

 South Africa uses a progressive income tax system with seven brackets.
 SARS applies these rates to your annual taxable income, which is your gross income minus allowable deductions like pension contributions.